 (7) The Commission shall not establish a producers’ committee in relation to agricultural produce unless the Commission has after complying with subsections (1) and (2) conducted a poll among the producers of agricultural produce the subject of the notice referred to in subsections (1) and (2) and, if the proposal to establish the producers’ committee is in relation to a particular part of the State, in the part of the State in question, and the poll is in favour of the proposal.

-[(8) repealed]
+[(8) deleted]

 (9) Notwithstanding that the Commission has complied with subsections (1) to (7) and notwithstanding that a poll of producers vote in favour of the proposal the Commission may refuse to establish, or defer the establishment of, a producers’ committee if the Commission considers that having regard to the circumstances of a particular case it is not desirable or practicable to do so.